microsoft/vscode-docs/docs/getstarted/settings.md

 ## Settings precedence

-Configurations can be overridden at multiple levels by the different setting scopes:
+Configurations can be overridden at multiple levels by the different setting scopes.
+In the following list, **later scopes override earlier scopes**:

+* Default settings - This scope represents the default unconfigured setting values.
 * User settings - Apply globally to all VS Code instances.
+* Remote settings - Apply to a remote machine opened by a user.
-* Workspace setting - Apply to the open folder or workspace and override User settings.
+* Workspace settings - Apply to the open folder or workspace.
 * Workspace Folder settings - Apply to a specific folder of a [multi-root workspace](/docs/editor/multi-root-workspaces.md).
-Override User and Workspace settings.
+* Language-specific default settings - These are language-specific default values that can be contributed by extensions.
+* Language-specific user settings - Same as User settings, but specific to a language.
+* Language-specific remote settings - Same as Remote settings, but specific to a language.
+* Language-specific workspace settings - Same as Workspace settings, but specific to a language.
+* Language-specific workspace folder settings - Same as Workspace Folder settings, but specific to a language.

 Setting values can be of various types: